 Consider talking to your landlord about these options:

 - Deferred payments: You pay your overdue rent by a later, agreed-upon date.

 - Partial or flexible payments: You are permitted to make smaller, incremental payments across the month.

 - Security deposit payments: Your landlord uses your security deposit toward the overdue rent.

-Depending on where you live, you may also be able to pay your rent by credit card.
-Though this can ensure you’re not delinquent on your rent, it also results in additional credit card debt and ultimately more interest paid overtime.
-Make sure you’re prepared to pay off your credit card as soon as possible to avoid further financial distress.
+You may also be able to pay your rent by credit card, depending on where you live.
+This can ensure that you’re not delinquent on your rent, but it will result in additional credit card debt and potentially more interest paid on your credit card over time.
+Try to make sure you’re prepared to pay off your card as soon as possible to avoid further financial distress.

 There’s also Fannie Mae’s Disaster Recovery Program, which offers housing counseling and can connect you with additional federal and state resources that can help.
 Fannie Mae’s recovery experts can also help you better communicate with your landlord.

 You can also look to various state-based programs in addition to these pandemic-specific resources, as well as United Way’s 211.org, which can connect you with various assistance resources in your area.

 |Centers for Disease Control||Transmission level tool|

 |Centers for Disease Control||Declaration form for eviction moratorium|